Jump to this Section

 Dr. Jacobs provides his patients with a specific set of instructions to follow during the recovery period.
 Careful adherence to these instructions will help ensure a positive outcome after the surgery.

-Benefits Gynecomastia Surgery for Bodybuilders
+Benefits of Gynecomastia Surgery for Bodybuilders

 - Improved physical appearance